Which of the following is not considered an organic molecule? | Channels for Pearson+

 1

-Understand the definition of an organic molecule: Organic molecules are primarily composed of carbon atoms bonded to hydrogen, oxygen, nitrogen, or other elements, but they must contain carbon-hydrogen (C-H) bonds.
+Understand the definition of an organic molecule: Organic molecules are primarily composed of carbon atoms bonded to hydrogen, oxygen, nitrogen, or other carbon atoms.
+They often contain C-H bonds.

-Examine each molecule to determine if it contains carbon-hydrogen (C-H) bonds: Methane (CH4), Ethanol (C2H5OH), and Acetic acid (CH3COOH) all contain C-H bonds.
+Examine each given compound to determine if it fits the definition of an organic molecule.

-Consider the structure of water (H2O): Water is composed of two hydrogen atoms bonded to one oxygen atom and does not contain any carbon atoms.
+Ethanol (C₂H₅OH) contains carbon and hydrogen atoms, making it an organic molecule.

 Watch next